gitcordier/TheChemicalBrowsers/ReadMe.md

 fremy_salt = 'K4[ON(SO3)2]2'
 parse_molecule(fremy_salt)             # return {'K': 4, 'O': 14, 'N': 2, 'S': 4}
 ```
 As you can see, some formulas have brackets in them.
-The index outside the brackets tells you that you have to multiply count of each atom inside the bracket on this index.
+The index outside the brackets tells you that you have to multiply count of
+each atom inside the bracket on this index.

-For example, in Fe(NO3)2 you have one iron atom, two nitrogen atoms and six oxygen atoms.
+For example, in Fe(NO3)2 you have one iron atom, two nitrogen atoms and six
+oxygen atoms.

 Note that brackets may be round, square or curly and can also be nested.
 Index after the braces is optional.

+# How to use the parser.
+Simply run "python parser.py".
+Works fine with python 3.5 and 3.6.